catalina-mihai/BlackJack/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
-  For those of you not familiar with Blackjack, or 21 it's a casino card where players aim to beat the dealer by getting a hand value close to 21 without exceeding it.
+  For those of you not familiar with Blackjack, or 21 it's a casino card where your aim as a player is to beat the dealer by getting a hand value close to 21 without exceeding it.
 Number cards are worth their face value, face cards 10 points, and Aces 1 or 11 points

 </p>